iando896/143b-Project-pt2/README.md

 # 143b-Project-pt2
 Operating System Project Class

 Project was completed with C++.
 Need gcc installed.
-Compile with make and run program with ./main.out or use make run or Compile with g++ main.cpp helper.cpp process.cpp resource.cpp -g -o main Run with ./main
+Compile with make and run program with ./main or use make run or Compile withthe following line: g++ main.cpp -g -o main Run with ./main

+When running program, it will ask for file names.
+Can also redirect input.txt and change first two lines to file names.